afindlay/mozillians-ldap/docs/ldap-design.rst

 a variety of data-visibility scenarios so that devs can be sure that code is robust when no data is provided.

-Tags will not be in 1.0 - probably will be in Security Release, and probably implemented as LDAP groups.
+Tags will be implemented as LDAP groups.
 One use-case is to list all members with a specific tag.
 This would be inefficient if done using basic LDAP commands and no server-side support, so we may need to enable the memberOf overlay (note that this acts at create/modify time rather